ddella/FakeAPI/README.md

 # What is FakeAPI

 FakeAPI is a Python script that implements most of the REST API methods.
 Do not use it in a production deployment.
-The script does almost no testing to keep the code small.
-I build it to learn more about the concept of REST API and also to test some API Gateways, like [MuleSoft](https://www.mulesoft.com/).
+The script does almost no testing, to keep the code small.
+I build it to learn more about the concept of REST API and also to test some API Gateways, like [Nginx API Gateway](https://www.nginx.com/learn/api-gateway/) and [MuleSoft](https://www.mulesoft.com/), to name a few.

->Implements only `JSON` objects.
+>FaekAPI implements only `JSON` objects.
 Sorry no `XML` 😉

 The script requires the following Python modules:
 * pydantic